-The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
+The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously.
 These records help to provide you with the best possible healthcare and treatment.

 NHS health records may be electronic, paper-based or a mixture of both.
 We use a combination of working practices and technology to ensure that your information is kept confidential and secure.